 - Sipo Mahogany tenons in various quantities and sizes (well-suited to outdoor applications)

 Festool has been one of our favorite brands for a long time.
-We keep all of our customers’ favorite Festool Domino products in stock and are happy to offer you further advice on any purchase to help you evaluate the accessories or bundles available for the system.
-Not every project needs a Festool Domino XL, but if you think you might have one, don’t be afraid to ask whether the XL or the DF 500 is the right choice for the job.
+We keep all of our customers’ favorite Festool Domino products in stock.
+Not every project needs a Festool Domino XL, but if you think you might have one, don’t be afraid to ask whether the XL or the DF 500 is the right choice.